wp-plugins/neoncrm-events-widget/readme.txt

 == Screenshots ==

-1. Configure each widget's settings.
+1. Configure each widget's settings
-2. Display upcoming events in a widget.
+2. Display upcoming events in a widget

 == Changelog ==